 To upgrade from the free to paid version of iWatermark+ click the button on the main page.
 This will take you to the iTunes App store and iWatermark+.
 Or search for iWatermark+ in the iTunes app store or on Google Play.

 Thanks for upgrading!
 There is an amazing amount of time and energy that has gone into creating this highly sophisticated app.
 By purchasing, you and your friends are directly supporting the continuing evolution of this app.
 Thanks from the crew at Plum Amazing!

-We make other many apps for Mac, Windows, Android and iOS.
+We make many iWatermark apps for all platforms.
 They are all found here:

 SpeechMaker is an iOS app that is fun, educational and practical app for children thru adults to help keep stage fright at bay.
 It is a mobile podium and teleprompter and helps anyone organize and give better speeches, learn lyrics, enjoy rap, quote poetry, understand grammar and appreciate history.

 Do you or your company want a custom app or database?
 Contact us to discuss your ideas.

 Please email us your suggestions & bugs.
 Email here.
 If you have a great photo with watermark feel free to send it along.
 We enjoy hearing from you.

 Price Based Country test mode enabled for testing France.
 You should do tests on private browsing mode.
 Browse in private with Firefox, Chrome and Safari